top of page

 ABOUT THE WORK, COLLABORATIONS & MORE

-As part of the band PlayField, with Daniel Carter (Horns and Reeds), Luisa Muhr (Voice), Ayumi Ishito (Sax), Eric Plaks (Nord piano), Aron Namenwirth (Guitar), Yutaka Takahashi (Guitar), Zach Swanson (Bass), Jon Panikkar (Drums), their 4 albums have been released through the label 577 Records.
+As part of the band PlayField, with Daniel Carter (horns and reeds), Luisa Muhr (voice), Ayumi Ishito (tenor saxophone), Eric Plaks (Nord piano), Aron Namenwirth (guitar), Yutaka Takahashi (guitar), Zach Swanson (bass), Jon Panikkar (drums), their 4 albums have been released through the label 577 Records.

 During the COVID-19 pandemic Luisa has also been actively performing online on a regular basis and was commissioned by various venues and institutions, such as Roulette Intermedium, Collar Works art gallery and the Austrian Cultural Forum NY/Undercurrent NYC art gallery, to create new works live and virtually.

-For previous performances/installations/exhibitions own works and collaborations please go to Work.
+For performances/installations/exhibitions works and collaborations please go to Work.

-Luisa is currently writing and developing a new opera with six-time Grammy winner Arturo O'Farrill.
+Luisa is currently writing and developing a new opera with eight-times Grammy winner Arturo O'Farrill.

-In September 2018 she performed as part of Constellation Chor at Lincoln Center, David Geffen Hall, with the New York Philharmonic, premiering Ashley Fure's work Filament.
-Residencies include Pioneer Works, Judson Memorial Church, Spectrum Brooklyn, and Dragon's Egg.
+Luisa was also a core member of Constellation Chor vocal-movement ensemble (founded and directed by Marisa Michelson) which came to a close in 2024.
+In September 2018 Luisa performed as part of Constellation Chor at Lincoln Center, David Geffen Hall, with the New York Philharmonic, premiering Ash Fure's work Filament.
+Residencies included Pioneer Works, Judson Memorial Church, Spectrum Brooklyn, and Dragon's Egg.

 The audio-visual band Dilate Ensemble, which Luisa is a part of, was founded by visual artist Carole Kim (California) in the summer of 2020 during the COVID-19 pandemic.
 Other members are multi-instrumentalist Gloria Damijan (Vienna, Austria), electronic artist Scott L. Miller (Minnesota), and saxophonist Jon Raskin (California).
-The collective met online and has been practicing and recording this way throughout the pandemic.
+The collective initially met online and has been practicing and recording this way throughout the pandemic.
+In 2022 the ensemble also started to created live in-person installations.
 Dilate Ensemble has been awarded an artist residency at CounterPulse (San Francisco) from late 2021 to early 2022 and is constantly developing new works.

-In May 2020 Luisa joined composer Sarah Weaver's NowNet Arts Lab Ensemble, which works internationally in producing and presenting non-commercial contemporary network arts works, technologies, education programs, and publications for the education of the public.
+From May 2020 until 2021 Luisa joined composer Sarah Weaver's NowNet Arts Lab Ensemble, which works internationally in producing and presenting non-commercial contemporary network arts works, technologies, education programs, and publications for the education of the public.
 The Ensemble offered weekly performances during quarantine time and monthly performances beyond.

 In June 2018 Luisa collaborated with Arturo O'Farrill on his piece Borderless where she helped him set the words to the music and created the made-up sounds that are used in the piece.
 The song had its premiere at the Merkin Hall Kaufman Music Center in NYC and was performed by the Young People's Chorus of New York.
 Another performance at Merkin Hall followed in November 2018.
 Luisa is also credited on O'Farrill's record Fandango at the Wall (2018).